Fishing licences and permits

 Inland Fisheries Ireland, the Irish Naval Service, the Aer Corps and An Garda Síochána are all involved in protecting Ireland’s inland and sea fishery resources.
 These agencies have a national patrol plan that coordinates protection and surveillance operations.
 They have a visible presence in waters and powers to prosecute offenders (and confiscate illegal nets, equipment, tackle and catch).

 Tagging and recording salmon catches

 There is a system of tagging and recording the details of all commercial and recreational salmon catches.
-Similar systems are used by Canada, France, Spain and the US.
-Tagging provides valuable catch statistics and an estimate of salmon stocks.
+Similar systems are used by Canada, France, Spain, and the US.
+Tagging supplies valuable catch statistics and an estimate of salmon stocks.